SumoLogic/sumoshell/README.md

 2. Allow basic searching.
 3. Transforms the log message into the sumoshell internal json format.

+### The `sumo json` operator
+For JSON logging, the `sumo json` operator will automatically parse JSON from your logs and extract key value pairs.

 ### Displaying results

 After using the `sumo` operator, the output will be in JSON.
 To re-render the output in a human-readable form, `|` the results of your query into one of the three `render` operators.